craig8196/the-river-protocol/README.md

 Persistent, robust connections.
 Greater data flexibility so the networking behavior fits the problem space.
 Event-based design for better application reactivity.
-Real-time capabilities, disabled by default for better network performance.
+Real-time capabilities (disabled by default for better network performance).
 Framework verbosity to provide information to applications for better performance (e.g. User MTU for guaranteed single packet delivery).
+Future-proof, an programming interface and protocol that can be used over other mediums.

 ## Why use TRiP?